 Continued recovery of commercial vehicle demand in North America.
 The global economic downturn in 2009 led to a significant decline in commercial vehicle volumes in our core North American on-highway market from which we derive approximately 34% of our sales.
 Since the downturn, we believe industry production has been supported by pent up demand resulting from deferred purchases as well as modest economic expansion in the region.
-We expect these trends to continue with North American on-highway commercial production expected to increase by a 9.0% CAGR from 234,000 units in 2011 to 303,000 units in 2014, representing increases of 7.7%, 16.7% and 3.1% from 2011 to 2012, 2012 to 2013 and 2013 to 2014, respectively, according to ACT Research.
+We expect these trends to continue with North American on-highway commercial production expected to increase by a 9.0% CAGR from 234,000 units in 2011 to 303,000 units in 2014, according to ACT Research.
 These 2014 volumes are still below the average annual production from 1999 to 2008 of approximately 337,000 units.
 While we believe these trends will continue to support our growth rate, we cannot assure you such growth will actually materialize.